harshgupta1810/Yoga_Pose_Predictor/README.md

 ## Documentation
 For more details on the code implementation and function usage, refer to the code comments and documentation in the source files.

----
-*Note: The above readme assumes that the code has been organized as backend and frontend parts, and only the backend code is provided here.
-The example provided is a basic usage guide and does not cover all possible functionalities of the code.
-More extensive documentation would be provided in the source files and/or an accompanying website or documentation repository.*